edxu96/RexNet/docs/PhD/README.md

 * Use martingale model of forecast evolution (MMFE) to simulate requests sent to coordinators because of arrival of new information. [_wang2012multiordering_]
 * Use multi-input multi-output stochastic control systems as models of CPPs.

+There are some programs still need to be formulated:

+* The effect of reservation on future requests of responsive clients.
+Responsive clients will adapt their needs to current states.

 ## How to Prove RexNet Practical and RHPO Representative

 It is hard to obtain analytical solutions directly.